πŸ›Έ FREE SHIPPING OVER $99 πŸ›Έ 90-DAY GUARANTEE

 *Some states permit the sale of delta 8 THC, but only through registered dispensaries.
 We can’t legally ship to these states.

 For example, any product made from hemp in the United States is considered legal on a federal level.
 Hemp is defined as any Cannabis sativa plant that produces less than 0.3% THC (dried weight).
-Marijuana plants, on the other hand, are illegal and listed in the highest tier in terms of severity (Schedule I).
+Marijuana plants, on the other hand, are illegal and listed in the highest tier in terms of severity, with no accepted medical use (Schedule I).

 As per the official Schedule I database in the United States, delta 9 THC (specifically) is the restricted compound in cannabis.
 There’s no mention anywhere about delta 8 in any context.

-The 2018 Farm Bill, signed by President Trump, drew a clear distinction between hemp and marijuana.
+The 2018 Farm Bill, or Agriculture Improvement Act, signed by President Trump, drew a clear distinction between hemp and marijuana and removed hemp from the controlled substances list.
 Under the new bill, any products made from hemp are considered legal and regulated as a food supplement rather than a drug.
+This includes hemp derived cannabidiol or CBD, which is the primary non-psychoactive cannabinoid produced by the plant.Β

-The way these regulations come together suggests that delta 8 THC products are entirely legal as long as they’re made from hemp rather than marijuana.
+The way these regulations come together suggests that delta 8 THC products are entirely legal as long as they’re made from hemp rather than marijuana and the THC level doesn’t exceed 0.3% on a dry weight basis.
 Many cannabis lawyers agree with this statement, and there’s been a lot of discussion around these laws in high-level legal forums and in major media outlets like the New York Times, The Rolling Stone, and the New York Post.

 However, as with any vague and complex laws, there’s room for interpretation.